What happens if you sign a prenup and get divorced?

 Many people opt to sign a prenuptial agreement, or prenup, before they get married.
 This is often seen as a way to ensure that, if the marriage does end for one reason or another, there has already been a conversation and an agreement on how assets would be divided, if one party would receive alimony, and so on.

 If you have signed a prenup and are now getting a divorce, you have a road map that outlines what is separate property and what is community property of the marriage.
-Discuss your pending divorce with an experienced Fort Worth divorce lawyer immediately.
+Discuss your pending divorce with experienced Fort Worth divorce lawyers immediately.

 What voids a prenup?